lordtoran/wapamux-tools/README.md

 the episode numbers in the filenames.
 This can happen with Unicode characters around or next to episode numbers, for example if a (typographically correct) dash is used in place of a minus sign.
-Unfortunately, tvnamer seems to be subpar in the unicode and international department, and If you could reproduce the issue and file a bug report with the maintainer, I would be very happy indeed.
+Unfortunately, tvnamer seems to be subpar in the unicode and international department, and if you could reproduce the issue and file a bug report with the maintainer, I would be very happy indeed.